Citrus-Software/mikan-docs/docs/usage/blueprints.md

 Mikan uses a **flexible flag-based system** to control construction behavior.
 Multiple modes can be active simultaneously.

-Each mode signals the build system how to act — whether for dev, debug, or production.
+Each mode signals the build system how to act, whether for dev, debug, or production.

 ### Mode Categories